satom99/coxir/guides/entities.md

 If the given channel has no associated guild, the field will simply be set to `nil`.

-If there is an error getting the associated guild, the field will be set to the error struct.
+If there is an error getting the associated guild, the field will be set to the error's struct.

 Note though that the example uses `preload!/2` which means that it will raise if there's an error.